 - The presence of heart defects such as visible problems with or abnormal connections between your heart chambers, or more complex defects you may have had since birth.

-- Improperly functioning valves that your doctor can actually watch open and close in real time while monitoring the images as they appear during an echocardiogram.
+- Improperly functioning valves that your doctor can actually watch open and close in real time while monitoring the images as they appear during an echocardiogram procedure.

 - Your heart muscle’s pumping ability.
-Weakened muscles cannot support healthy pumping and the test can reveal which parts of your heart have been weakened, sometimes from a recent or prior heart attack.
+Weakened muscles cannot support healthy pumping and the echocardiogram procedure can reveal which parts of your heart have been weakened, sometimes from a recent or prior heart attack.

 - The pumping of blood in and out of your heart.
 The echocardiogram measures the amount of blood filling each ventricle as well as the volume of blood as it’s pumped out.
 Insufficient pumping that doesn’t meet your body’s needs is one of the contributing factors in heart failure.

-There are virtually no risks involved with the standard transthoracic echocardiogram.
+There are virtually no risks involved with the standard transthoracic echocardiogram procedure in our NYC cardiac facility.
 The most discomfort you’ll feel is when the technician pulls the tape off that was used to hold the electrodes in place.